Location: Upper Clutha Catchment, Otago

 The funds raised so far have made it possible to plant 10,453 plants equating to ~1,000 metres of planting along our local waterways!

 This year we have a goal to raise $60,000.
 These funds will support planting an additional 6,000 plants and trees along 600 metres of waterways.
 The funding supports the cost of the plants, materials such as compost and fertiliser, preparation of the sites, and due to the unique Otago conditions, post care such as rabbit fencing, watering and releasing.
-15% of the funds raised will go to Million Metres for maintenance and administration of the website and assistance with fundraising.
+15% of the funds raised will go to the Million Metres Streams Project.
+The team at Million Metres keep the website running, connect projects with funding, resources and people, and share the overall impact of the programme.

 WAI Wānaka was formed to safeguard our local waterways.
 We are a group of passionate individuals and organisations working to ensure that the lakes, rivers, streams and aquifers in this area remain clean and healthy for generations to come.
 We have community-wide representation, including all of the agencies charged with looking after our water.
 The Wānaka Water Project relies on the support of the funds raised from individuals and businesses on this page to plant along local waterways.